 Look no further than the Caribbean for beautiful beaches, island adventures, and incredible diving.
 Caribbean islands offer diverse cultures, delicious food, and dive sites right off the coast.
 So, it is no wonder this region’s crystal clear waters are a hot spot for scuba divers that love shore diving.

 The Caribbean offers calm, warm waters with marine parks, artificial reefs, shark diving, and diverse coral ecosystems.
 While many divers choose liveaboards or boat dives to explore Caribbean waters, there are many opportunities for divers who prefer the freedom to enter from the shoreline.
-Divers can explore sites from the shores of Curacao, Bonaire, the Bahamas, Grand Cayman, Aruba, Saint Lucia, and more.
+Divers can explore sites from the shores of Curacao, Bonaire, the Bahamas, Grand Cayman, Aruba, Saint Lucia, Antigua, and more.
 Excitingly, finding the entrances to these sites may take you to areas of the islands you would otherwise never explore.

 a turtle spotted while shore diving in Curacao